scouseman/Rtorrent-Auto-Install/README.md

 ## Manual install
 These are Bash scripts to ease the installation of rtorrent, rutorrent + plugins.

-**Debian Wheezy**
-The Wheezy script is of course developed for Wheezy but should run just fine on Ubuntu 13.04 and 14.04.

 **Debian Jessie**
 The Jessie script was adapted for the new default init system.
 Should run fine on systems that feature systemd (including Ubuntu 15.04+).

 Please use `systemctl start rtorrent` and `systemctl stop rtorrent` instead of the service command.

-**Raspbian Wheezy**
-Credit for the Raspbian script goes to [miracle091](https://github.com/miracle091), good work mate.

 **What the scripts do**
 In the installation process you have to choose a system user to run rtorrent.